2025 and 2024 2023 2022 2021 2020

 • For those filing through mail, download the PDIC Claim Form.
 Accomplish, sign and notarize the form.
 Make sure your signature on the claim form is similar to your signature in the bank records and on the IDs you will present.

-I Have Two Accounts in My Bank, each with a balance of 500,000 pesos.
-Are My Accounts Covered up to 1 Million Pesos?
-2 x 500,000?
+I Have Two Accounts in My Bank, each with a balance of 1 Million pesos.
+Are My Accounts Covered up to 2 Million Pesos?
+2 x One Million Pesos?

-Sad to say, NO. If you have more than one account or more than one type of deposit account in your branch (savings deposit, time deposit, demand deposit, in-trust-for you deposit), or have accounts in other branches of your bank, these will be added together for coverage computation, but the PDIC will cover only up to 500,000 pesos.
+Sad to say, NO. If you have more than one account or more than one type of deposit account in your branch (savings deposit, time deposit, demand deposit, in-trust-for you deposit), or have accounts in other branches of your bank, these will be added together for coverage computation, but the PDIC will cover only up to 1 Million pesos.

 Are There Accounts or Cards Not Covered by PDIC Deposit Insurance?